 Student Dependency Status

-- Service in the U.S. Armed Forces gives you independent student status; parental financial information is not required. - If you are married or have dependent children, their financial information and college student status (if applicable) will be included in your application.
+Service in the U.S. Armed Forces gives you independent student status; parental financial information is not required.
+If you are married, your spouse's financial information (if applicable) will be included in your application.

 Deadline to Apply